grafana/k6-learn/Modules/Introduction to Performance Testing.md

 Having a mature observability platform encourages many to forego performance testing in favor of monitoring application performance in production.
 However, the efficacy of observability depends on having data to observe, and without the ability to generate data artificially, application performance is often observed only after bottlenecks are already live.

 With performance testing, teams can simulate rich user scenarios *before* potential performance issues are released to production, making observability useful in test environments as well.
-Some types of tests, such as disaster recovery, chaos engineering, and reliability testing also help teams prepare for inevitable failures.
+Some types of tests, such as disaster recovery, chaos engineering, and reliability testing, also help teams prepare for inevitable failures.

 Both performance testing and observability are essential components to improving the quality of a system.